Guide to Streaming Video Services

 Google, which had a free ad-supported channel called Google TV under a “Free” channels section, has renamed the service Google TV Freeplay.
 The service, home to more than 150 live free channels, is now integrated into the Google TV interface on TVs and streaming players.

-Programming includes streaming news channels from all the major broadcast networks—ABC, CBS, Fox, and NBC—as well as more than 10 channels in foreign languages, including Spanish, Hindi, and Japanese.
+Programming includes streaming news channels from all the major broadcast networks—ABC, CBS, Fox, and NBC—as well as more than 10 foreign-language channels, including Spanish, Hindi, and Japanese.
 Like other so-called FAST (free ad-supported television) services, Google’s Live section uses an old-school cable TV-style menu with TV shows and movies that run at scheduled times, with ads that you can’t skip.

 To watch Google TV Freeplay shows and movies, go to the Live tab on Google TV, or open the Google TV Freeplay app.
 You can also access other free, ad-supported services, such as Pluto TV and Tubi, from the Live tab once you’ve installed those apps.